-The Most Dangerous Man in America: Daniel Ellsberg and the Pentagon Papers Teaching Guide 6 © 2010 Zinn Education Project, Judith Ehrlich, and Rick Goldsmith
+6 The Most Dangerous Man in America: Daniel Ellsberg and the Pentagon Papers Teaching Guide © 2010 Zinn Education Project, Judith Ehrlich, and Rick Goldsmith

 Excerpt from Vietnam, an antiwar comic book by Julian Bond and T.G.
 Lewis.
-Published in 1967 after Bond was expelled from the Georgia House of Representatives for opposing the Vietnam War.
+Published in 1967 after Bond was expelled from the Georgia House of Representatives for speaking out against the Vietnam War, in his role as SNCC spokesperson.
 Ideal for high school students.
 Available online.